nathhje/bachelorproject/InverseLaPlace/README.md

 ## Code
 The code uses an algorithm to calculate the inverse Laplace transform of the input signal.
+Most constants can be changed in the init of classes/property.py, other constants in helpers/analyticalvalues.py.

 ## Usage
 The code should be called from this directory using the format "python main.py INPUTSIGNAL".
 INPUTSINGAL can be chosen from this list: